Foreign Currency Leases

 Lease liability (ongoing) Closing rate Profit or loss

-Interest expense Average rate N/A
+Interest expense Transaction-date rate (average as approximation) N/A

 Depreciation Historical rate N/A